janmatyoo/aws-certified-generative-ai-developer-professional-reviewer/domains/aws-services/iam-identity-center.md

 IAM Identity Center
 - can be use as a centralized way to manage access to multiple AWS accounts and applications
 - supports federation with external IdPs, including SCIM or Entra ID through SAML
-- tThis step provides centralized access control
+- this step provides centralized access control
 - this step integrates with the company's existing Entra ID system
 - this step provides support to enforce job role–based access to Amazon Bedrock.